santiagoarista/santiagoarista/README.md

 - 👋 Hi, I’m @santiagoarista
-- 👀 I’m interested in Cibersecurity
+- 👀 I’m interested in Cibersecurity and Software Development
 - 🌱 I’m currently studying a B. S. in Computer Science and Technology
 - 💞️ I’m looking to collaborate with Meta, Google, Nvidia, AWS or any well-known company
 - 📫 You can reach me via email to santiagoaristav@outlook.com